 - Chrome OS is now Linux compatible: No more Crouton to launch Linux, just switch the toggle in Settings.

-- Lighthouse 3.0: Lighthouse uses a new internal auditing engine, that runs your audits under your normal network and CPU settings and estimates how long the page would take to load under mobile conditions.
+- Lighthouse 3.0: Uses a new internal auditing engine, that runs your audits under your normal network and CPU settings and estimates how long the page would take to load under mobile conditions.

 - Daydream & AR: ARCore, Google’s platform for augmented reality app development, officially launched in February and is showing more AR apps in the Play Store.
 However, ARCore compatibility has still been limited to a handful of devices.